-When compared to mechanical fastening such as nuts and bolts or spot welding, adhesives often perform better.
-Modern adhesives create a high-quality joint, often at a lower cost, with less labor and not damage to the substrate.
+When compared to mechanical fastenings such as nuts and bolts or spot welding, adhesives often perform better.
+Modern adhesives create a high-quality joint, often at a lower cost, with less labor and no damage to the substrate.
 Recently there have been many improvements in polymer cure technology and these improvements have made the adhesives more ‘’manufacturing friendly.’’
 The key benefits of adhesives over mechanical fasteners are they resist corrosive liquids, provide electrical insulation, boost impact resistance, prevent vibrational noise, decrease inventory cost and make automated manufacturing easier.

 Electric motor manufacturers use adhesives and sealants to improve performance, simplify the manufacturing process and reduce costs.
 The products used include thread-lockers, gasket products, magnet bonding adhesives, retaining compounds and instant adhesives.
 Below you can learn about each of these product types and see what specific grades the adhesive experts at Hernon Manufacturing recommend for common applications in electric motors

 Magnets in electric motors provide a good example of how adhesives can be used for brittle substrates and are typically assembled by applying adhesives.
 While mechanical fasteners create focused stress points, adhesives disperse the stress over the entire bonded area.
 There are different types of adhesives for magnet bonding applications that can achieve a bond strength higher than the magnet tensile strength.
 These adhesives are selected according to the need of the application area.
 The performance criteria differentiating these adhesive types are typically the curing time, temperature resistance, fixture speed, gap fill, and impact strength.